Thursday, September 17, 2015

 I encourage my clients to compare prices with various providers for the best price.

-2. Start the enrollment process for the AB 541 alcohol education program.
+2. Look into the enrollment process for the AB 541 alcohol education program.
 Understand that you may be required to complete a longer program depending upon the outcome in Court, however, the AB541 is the minimum required class and discuss the possibility of a longer program with the provider up front, such as a 9 month class in cases where your BAC was above a .15.

 The program will file the enrollment with the DMV, confirm with them that they have done so.
 Let them know you want to "self enroll" in the AB541 for DMV purposes, that there is no Court disposition and you do not have any paperwork from the Court.